 13. LOST CHILD (Original Version)

-Overall: This is a decent follow-up to her debut album and really helped to introduce a new song from Crystal.
+Overall: This is a decent follow-up to her debut album and really helped to introduce a new style from Crystal.
 With that said, while I am glad that she switched things up, I was left a bit disappointing because a lot of the album tracks just did not interest me as much.
 They weren’t horrible, but the R&B tunes were just not as strong as the single and the other songs were largely just not my cup of tea.
 I wish she pushed that R&B sound more.
 Would recommend tracks 1, 3 and 13.